Kremlin says it fears full-scale fighting in Ukraine’s east

 Ukrainian forces and Russia-backed separatists have been fighting in eastern Ukraine since shortly after Moscow’s 2014 annexation of Ukraine’s Crimea Peninsula.
 More than 14,000 people have died in the conflict, and efforts to negotiate a political settlement have stalled.

+Ukraine and the West have accused Russia of sending in troops and weapons to help separatists, accusations that Moscow has denied.
+Ukrainian President Volodymyr Zelenskiy visited his country’s soldiers in the Donbas region on Thursday.

-Officials in Ukraine and in the West have raised concerns in recent weeks about increasingly frequent cease-fire violations in the country’s industrial heartland, known as Donbas.
+Western and Ukrainian officials have raised concerns in recent weeks about increasingly frequent cease-fire violations in the country’s industrial heartland, known as Donbas.
 They also expressed worries about the Russian troop buildup along the border with Ukraine.

 During a call with Putin on Thursday, German Chancellor Angela Merkel “called for the removal of these troop reinforcements in order to achieve a de-escalation of the situation.”